-Meru University student leader Njoroge was shot at close range, says pathologist
+Meru University of Science and Technology students’ leader Evans Njoroge was shot at close range, an autopsy has revealed.

 Speaking after the two-hour post-mortem on Njoroge’s body, family doctor Dr Moses Njue said the shooter had the gun pressed against the head of the deceased before firing.
 He died instantly.

 “l am confident that we have done a good job and l believe that there will be justice after the final report is released in two to three weeks’ time.
 It was an extensive surgery and we found that the skull was damaged and it has multiple fractures,” Dr Njue said.

 The report also reveal that the killer shot Njoroge at the back of the head and the bullet exited through the forehead near the ear causing instant death.
 The autopsy, led by Chief Government Pathologist Johansen Oduor and Dr Scholastica Kimani, was performed at the Meru Level Five Hospital.

 - 1 Meru University to open innovation centre for budding scientists

 - 2 Meru University to open innovation centre for budding scientists